baashwell/checkout_kata/README.md

 - Make Special Offer an interface that will then allow different types of special offer to be created and processed
 - String helper that will do the strip trailing and leading and parse the value into a double/integer
 - Learn how to implement paramterized testing to reduce test methods for checkout
+- stop working from README and make a TRELLO Board
+- strip out the use of maven and include JUnit Jar etc and run instructions - this was in initial scope but due to time constraints will not be carrying out